-What benefits mHealth app brings to patients and customers.
-Read How mHealth tech changes patients’ experience: benefits and use cases
+Explore the benefits mHealth app brings to patients and customers.
+Read our guide on custom mHealth app development

 The problem is that necessary development stage like proper quality assurance services may be skipped, so it eventually makes an app even dangerous.
 Besides that, some stages are skipped only for app cost reduction.
 As a result, such apps cannot be used efficiently since they are not created in a proper way.